WS24/ws24dev/replit.md

   * Created role editing interface with permissions and validation
   * Enhanced API endpoint with blocked role support and self-demotion protection
   * Integrated User Roles into Admin Panel navigation with Shield icon
+- June 29, 2025.
+Platform rebranding from TaskFlow Pro to WS24 Dev:
+  * Updated all references throughout the codebase from TaskFlow Pro to WS24 Dev
+  * Changed application title in index.html to WS24 Dev
+  * Updated navigation branding, landing page content, and documentation
+  * Modified README.md, deployment checklist, and security audit documents
+  * Maintained all functionality while completing brand identity transition
 ```

 ## Project Versions